ChemBioHTP/EnzyHTP-GPT/flask-server/auth/README.md

 ## 1. Introduction

-This component serves as a basic authentication for EnzyHTP Webapp.
+This component serves as the authentication module for EnzyHTP Webapp.

 This component provides following methods.